 The mighty Spanish Road

-Before driving to Spain, you need to do a bit of safety research.
+There are many things to know before visiting Spain.
+For example, before driving to Spain, you need to do a bit of safety research.
 Ensure your car is in great condition and will have no issues driving for long hours.
 The motorways in Spain are well maintained which makes the journey quite pleasant.
 For the most duration of our trip, the roads were pretty empty, which meant we can drive without having to continuously overtake lorries or other slow cars.
 Spain is hot, sunny and certain parts during our Southern Spain itinerary made us think of the Death Valley in the US.
 I guess now you know where we are planning our next road trip.

 The best part of our journey was when we drove right next to the Sierra Nevada, a beautiful National Park in Spain and home to Mulhacén, a peak which reaches 3489 m height.